deiridh-studios/Samurai-Shodown--Project-1/README.md

 You can combine differents keys to make differents movements as crouch-kick or crouch-slash, jumping-kick or jumping-slash and any action during the movement of the character.

+Finally your character has an extra ablity that will throw an special attack: this can be used with the combo crouch, crouch+move forward and move forward+punch.

 ## History